NCAR/HPC-Docs/docs/environment-and-software/user-environment/containers/examples.md

     - There are several ways to install CUDA, here we choose a "local repo" installation because it allows us to control versions, but are careful also to remove the downloaded packages after installation, freeing up 3GB+ in the image.

     - The CUDA development environment is very large and it is difficult to separate unnecessary components, so is step increases the size of the image from ~1.2GB to 8.8GB.
 We leave all components in the development image, including tools we will very likely not need *inside* a container such as `nsight-systems` and `nsight-compute`.
-For applications built on top of this image, a user could optionally remove these components later to decrease their final image size.
+For applications built on top of this image, a user could optionally remove these components later to decrease their final image size (demonstrated next).

     ---